johanneshilden/lets-parse/json-combinator/README.md

 jsonString, jsonNumber, jsonBoolean, jsonNull, jsonObject, jsonArray, jsonValue :: Parser Json
 ```

-The value type is the easiest to implement since it, by definition, should match exactly on of the other types.
+The value parser is the easiest to implement since it, by definition, should match exactly on of the other types.

 ```haskell
 jsonValue = jsonObject